flutter/website/src/get-started/fwe/user-input.md

 Some user input types, like [scrolling], have already been covered in previous sections.

-For an introduction to how you can change app state in response to user interactions, check out the following tutorial which teaches you how to build a "favorite" button:
+For an introduction to how you can change app state in response to user interactions, check out the following tutorial that teaches you how to build a "favorite" button:

 <i class="material-symbols" aria-hidden="true">flutter_dash</i> Tutorial: [Add interactivity to your Flutter app][]